What to Write on Your Wedding Invitations, Line by Line

 Wedding Invitation Wording Etiquette

-Wedding Invitation Wording FAQ
+Wedding Invitation Wording Frequently Asked Questions

 Still have some questions about how to write your wedding invitations?
 We address the most common wording questions below, including the protocol for whose name goes first and the proper language to use for dress code details.